orue/orue/README.md

-### Hi there 👋
+# Hi there, I'm Carlos Orue

-I'm Carlos Orue, a Full-Stack Developer from Chicago, USA
+Welcome to my GitHub profile!
+I am a Full Stack Developer from Chicago, USA.

 ### Contact 📫